 How do you fix an unresponsive key fob?

-Additionally, when you hand the fob or badge back to the resident, gently remind them to keep their magnetic key fob away from sources of magnetic interference to prevent this from happening again.
+Additionally, when you hand the fob or badge back to the resident, gently remind them to keep their magnetic key fob away from sources of magnetic interference to prevent demagnetization from happening again.

 If the fob still doesn’t work after that, it might have another problem.
-This can often be attributed to normal wear and tear.
-If you’re not sure how to make a key card work again, take a fresh fob and use your programmer to give it all of the same access permissions as the old one.
+This is usually attributed to normal wear and tear.
+If you’re unsure how to make a key card work again, take a fresh key fob to copy and program to give it the same access permissions as the old one.

 How do magnetic key fobs work?